bhoamikhona/javascript/Section 12/README.md

     - `digits` (optional) - The number of digits to appear after the decimal point; should be a value between 0 and 100, inclusive.
 If this argument is omitted, it is treated as 0.
   - Return Value:
     - A string representing the given number using fixed-point notation.

+### The Remainder Operator

+- `x % y` - The remainder (`%`) operator returns the remainder left over when one operand is divided by a second operand.
+It always takes the sign of the dividend.

 ## Author